Medication trends and the elderly:

 This is a troubling development given the proven correlation between polypharmacy and adverse health impacts, including falls.

-28% of ER visits caused by medication problems
+28% of ER visits are caused by medication problems

 More seniors taking more medications